dymynyc/acidlisp/README.md

 * lightweight output. this should come naturally because it's targeted directly at wasm so there won't be a big runtime.
 * self hosting.
 * minimal code. it should be possible to understand the whole thing.
+* all tools needed should be runnable in the browser!

 ## usage